Can my employer make me work on the weekend – and if I do, am I entitled to compensation?

 In the above example, if you worked on Waitangi Day (Sunday) as well as the observed day (the Monday), and you normally work on Mondays but not on weekends, then you should be paid time-and-a-half for the hours you worked on the Monday, and be paid at your normal rate for the hours you worked on the Sunday.

 You can find more information about how your pay is affected if the public holiday falls on a Saturday or a Sunday, on the Employment NZ website.

 My employer has asked me to ‘swap’ my public holiday with another date.
 What does that mean?

-This means you would work on the public holiday and have a paid day off on a different day (it has to be a day which you would normally work, and in the same calendar year).
+This means you would work on the public holiday and take a paid day off on a different day, which has to be a day that you would normally work.

 If you end up working on the “replacement” day off as well, you are entitled to be paid time and a half for the hours you worked that day and take another day as a replacement public holiday.

-If you and your employer do agree that you’ll transfer a public holiday to another date, it’s wise to have the agreement in writing.
-The agreement should specify exactly which public holiday is being transferred (for example, if you’re working on Labour Day and taking your Labour Day holiday on another date, the agreement between you needs to say that you are exchanging Labour Day).
-It should also say what date you are now going to take the public holiday.
+If you and your employer do agree that you’ll transfer a public holiday to another date, the agreement must be in writing.
+The agreement should specify exactly which public holiday is being transferred (for example, if you’re working on Labour Day and taking your Labour Day holiday on another date, the agreement needs to say that you are exchanging Labour Day).
+It should also specify the date you are transferring it to.

-Your employer can’t ask you to exchange your public holiday for the purpose of avoiding paying you time and a half (even if that might be the outcome)
+Your employer can’t ask you to exchange your public holiday just to avoid paying you time-and-a-half (even if that might be the outcome).

-I agreed to transfer my public holiday to a set date, but the new date is going to be during the week I’m on leave.
-Will I lose one day’s annual leave?
+I agreed to transfer my public holiday to an alternative date, but the new date is going to be during the week I’m on leave.
+What will happen to my leave entitlement?